 Colorado is home to some of the oldest bars and saloons in the Mountain West.
 A few of these fascinating establishments even opened their doors long before the Centennial State achieved official statehood in 1876.

 From Fort Collins to Telluride, you’ll find historic watering holes in a variety of locations, so seeking one out nearby shouldn’t be too difficult.
-Then give it a visit, belly up to the bar, and cheers to Colorado’s unique history.
+Then give it a visit, belly up to the bar, and cheers for Colorado’s unique history.
 In no particular order, these are some of the state’s oldest bars and saloons:

 1889 – J-Bar, Aspen